The Face of Tomorrow:

 As it happened, Time's model was not a real person but a cybernetic crossbreed.
 The image was created on a computer by "morphing" men and women from various racial and ethnic backgrounds.
 As Time's editors explained, this was a preview of the sort of offspring likely to emerge in tomorrow's multicultural society.

-The magazine cover captured an essential truth about America at century's end.
+The magazine cover captured an essential truth about America at the beginning of the 21st century.
 We live in an increasingly diverse and increasingly mongrel society, a nation of blurred boundaries and bizarre extremes.
 Never before in history has a society been as diverse as the U.S. is today.
 And never before have so many different traditions, beliefs and values been integrated into a single culture.

 For all the platitudes about melting pots, mosaics, and rainbow coalitions, many regard the "browning" of America as a profoundly disturbing trend.
 Miscegenation is still regarded as culturally taboo on Main Street.
-As recently as 20 years ago, some states still had laws in place forbidding interracial marriage.
+As recently as one generation ago, some states still had laws in place forbidding interracial marriage.

 Many people complain that miscegenation waters down their culture.
 Some Jews, for example, blame the disintegration of Judaism on the growing rate of interfaith marriages in America.
 Similarly, a number of Indian tribes are concerned that thinning bloodlines will lead to the "statistical extermination" of their people.
 A century ago, half of all Indians in the U.S. were considered fullbloods.
 Today the number is down to about 20 percent.
 On Indian reservations, there is now a suicide problem among young half-breeds who don't feel sufficiently "pure."